 - Ski jacket and salopettes: Trespass in the UK and this popular store in the USA (affiliate link) have a great selection of kids ski wear at reasonable prices.
-I would recommend buying salopettes rather than ski trousers as when they fall over in the snow if doesn’t get inside!
-Also Aldi and Lidl do a ski event usually some time in Nov/Dec so well worth looking out for.
+I would recommend buying salopettes rather than ski trousers so when they fall over in the snow it doesn’t get inside!
+Also Aldi and Lidl do a ski event usually some time in Nov/Dec which is well worth looking out for.

 - Ski gloves: It’s always useful to take 2 pairs as children often ended up dropping them off the ski lift – personally I found the mittens easiest for my under 5s to get on and off quickly.
 Worth paying a bit more for good quality warm ones if you are going Dec/Jan when the temperatures are much colder or even buying a pair of thermal glove liners as well.

 - Ski socks: worth investing in a pair per day (so 6 in total for a week’s skiing) as the kids tend to wear them all day so they either get wet or dirty from playing around in the chalet after ski school.

 - Thermals: you can get away with buying 3 thermal tops and 3 thermal bottoms (I recommend M&S/Trespass for their kids thermal sets)